 Garlic

-Garlic is well-known for its benefits when it comes to heart health and circulation.
+Garlic is well-known for its heart health and circulation benefits.

-Studies have long suggested that garlic – particularly the sulfur compounds it contains, like allicin – can lower blood pressure by relaxing blood vessels and increasing blood flow to tissues in the body.
+Studies have long suggested that garlic – particularly the sulfur compounds it contains, like allicin – can lower blood pressure by relaxing blood vessels and increasing blood flow to the body’s tissues.

-As a result, diets high in garlic are often linked with better flow-mediated vasodilation (FMD).
-FMD describes the widening of an artery in response to an increase in blood flow, which is an indicator of blood vessel health.
+As a result, diets high in garlic are often linked with improved flow-mediated vasodilation (FMD).
+This describes the widening of an artery in response to an increase in blood flow, which is an indicator of blood vessel health.

-In this study of people with coronary heart disease, those who consumed garlic powder tablets containing 1,200mg of allicin twice a day for three months experienced 50% improved blood flow compared to the placebo group.
+In this study of patients with coronary heart disease, those who consumed garlic powder tablets containing 1,200mg of allicin twice a day for three months experienced a 50% improvement in blood flow compared to the placebo group.

 9. Leafy greens